There Is One Fediverse. There Are A Thousand Ways To Join It.

 What’s inside the Tŵt app?

-• Private Mentions have their own space.
-You cannot create a private mention in the main composer and you will not see them in your timeline.
-We have put them in a dedicated “Conversations” tab to reduce mistakes and keep privacy intentional.
+- Private Mentions have their own space.
+You can’t create a private mention in the main composer and you will never see them in your timeline.
+We’ve put them in a dedicated “Conversations” tab to reduce mistakes and keep privacy intentional.

-• Three simple tabs.
+- Three simple tabs.
 You get Home (your personal feed), Tŵt (the “local” feed plus local replies), and Explore (your lists and hashtags, plus curated feeds for news, sport, culture and more).
-This creates a natural flow from your own interests to the wider community.
+This creates a natural flow from your own interests to the wider, global community.

-• Search is just search.
+- Search is just search.
 There are no “trending” nudges or unsolicited content.
-If you are looking for something, we help you find it.
+If you’re looking for something, we help you find it.
 We don’t try to distract you along the way.
-Trending is it’s own Channel.
+(Trending is it’s own Channel.)

 Celebrating the pioneers

-The Tŵt ecosystem is already thriving because Welsh media organisations took a leap of faith into the open web.
-Groups such as Nation.Cymru, Golwg360, Swansea Bay News, and Wrexham.com did not wait to see which way the wind was blowing.
-They just started building, and are long-time social web citizens.
+The Tŵt ecosystem is already thriving because Welsh media organisations took a leap of faith into the open Web.
+Groups such as Nation.Cymru, Golwg360, Swansea Bay News, and Wrexham.com didn’t wait to see which way the wind was blowing.
+They dove in and started building, and are long-time Social Web citizens.
+Golwg and Swansea Bay now each federate their own platforms!

 Why this matters